troazz/nodejs_simple_api/README.md

 2. Create new database on your MySQL Server.
 3. Import `database.sql`
 4. Install node module by run ``npm install`` on your console.
+5. Edit database configuration in file `./config/config.json`
-5. Execute ``node myapp.js`` to run this app.
+6. Execute ``node myapp.js`` to run this app.
-6. When this app is running you can try to use this API.
+7. When this app is running you can try to use this API.

 ## Run API Test
 1. Execute ``node myapp.js`` to run this app.